 A measure showing how the share price has performed over a period of time, taking into account both capital returns and dividends paid to shareholders.
-JZCP quotes shareholder price total return as a percentage change from the start of the period (one year) and also three-month, three-year, five-year and seven-year periods.
-It assumes that returns of capital and dividends paid to shareholders are reinvested in the shares at the time the shares are quoted ex-dividend.
-The Shareholder Return for the year ended 28 February 2025, in Sterling terms, was 10.6%, which reflects the change in share price and the return of capital to shareholders at the prevailing NAV per share.
-The Shareholder Return for the year ended 29 February 2024 was 26.3%.
+JZCP quotes shareholder price total return as a percentage change from the start of the period (one year) and also six-month, three-year, five-year and seven-year periods.
+It assumes that dividends paid to shareholders are reinvested in the shares at the time the shares are quoted ex dividend.
+The Shareholder Return for the year ended 29 February 2024 was 26.3%, which only reflects the change in share price (£) as no dividends were paid during the year.
+The Shareholder Return for the year ended 28 February 2023 was 50.0%